Four norovirus myths debunked, and how to avoid catching the bug

 Norovirus causes vomiting and diarrhoea, with symptoms lasting between one to three days.
 (Getty Images)

 When norovirus comes knocking, no one is safe.
-The highly contagious bug affects people of all ages and is so infectious that it affects nearly four million people in the UK every year.
+The highly contagious bug affects people of all ages and is so infectious that it affects nearly four million people in the UK every year - and cases have surged this year, according to new figures published by the UK Health and Security Agency (UKHSA).

 The virus can cause nausea, projectile vomiting and diarrhoea, as well as a high temperature and stomach cramping.
 Symptoms usually come on suddenly, usually beginning one or two days after infection occurs.